Masicko/EECNetworkImpedance.jl/README.md

 - `LSM_s`, `LSM_e`: starting and ending RGB color for gray LSM palette.
 Similarly, `YSZ_s` and `YSZ_e` for yellow YSZ pallete.
 - `pall_func = x -> x`: user can define a function how pallete color should progress from start to end.
 The `x -> x` means linear progress.
 The input parameter `x` goes from 0 to 1 and the output of the function is expected also in the interval `[0, 1]`.
 There is a predefined symmetrical logaritmic function
     - ` = sym_log(x, a)` which has the value `0.5` for `x = 0.5` and behaves as a logarithm in interval `[0.0, 0.5]` and is point-wise symmetric around the midpoint `x,y = (0.5, 0.5)`.
 The parameter `a` governs the "logarithmic steepness" in the beginng. `a = 1` is almost linear, `a = 1000` is very steep
+- `side = 1`: defines, which side od the cube domain is inspected.
+In particular, the coding is 1 = do not rotate, 2 = 90° along x, 3 = 180° along x, 4 = 270° along x, 5 = 90° along y, 6 = 90° along y

 ## Matrix compilation of subimages